– What is Ransomware

 Ransomware Proof Backup Services

 Do not backup to USB devices as a primary backup method.
-In almost 100% of the Ransomware situations that Rekall has been called to handle, the USB drive is also encrypted along with all firm data.
+In almost 100% of the Ransomware situations that Rekall has been called to handle, the USB drive is also encrypted along with all company data.
 Utilize a cloud based image level backup of all servers with a high retention, 15 to 30 days.
 Rekall offers this as a standard Backup/Disaster Recovery service.
 Other than being in the cloud, this is the very best type of backup for fast recovery from Ransomware or any kind of system malfunction.

 Operating System & Software Patch Management

 Your I.T. vendor should be remotely managing Windows desktop, server & third party application updates on a regular, scheduled, automatic basis.
-This service will plug any security vulnerability holes automatically and keep your firm 100% secure.
+This service will plug any security vulnerability holes automatically and keep your business 100% secure.
 Not a single Rekall client was affected by the “WannaCry” Ransomware attack of May 2017 due to this service which costs clients only $6/workstation per month.
 It’s an inexpensive solution that offers a fantastic value.

 Move to a Private Cloud

-Finally, if you find all of this way too overwhelming, forget it all and move your firm to a private cloud.
+Finally, if you find all of this way too overwhelming, forget it all and move your business to a private cloud.
 Rekall’s Private Cloud offers all these services bundled together at a low monthly rate offering the highest level of security and the least amount of I.T. management headache.